analogdevicesinc/libiio/README.md

 The old v0.x API can still be found in the [libiio-v0](https://github.com/analogdevicesinc/libiio/tree/libiio-v0) branch.
 Libiio v0.x is now considered legacy, and as such, only important bug fixes will be accepted into this branch.

+Old programs compiled against libiio v0.x will still be able to run with libiio v1.0 and newer, as it provides a compatibility layer.

 # libiio

 Library for interfacing with Linux IIO devices